olincollege/scicomp-p1-eitofis-particles/README.md

 ## Results

 Currently, the simulation is not fully functional.
 Collisions can be simulated, but the overall speed of the simulation drastically increases overtime.
+Further, "sticking" behavior can be seen, as we currently do not separate particles on overlap.

 ![Simulation Gif](/assets/example.gif)